HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 **Technical & Developer Notes:**

 -   **Centralized Monitor:** This page replaces the "Import Job History" page and must be the single source of truth for monitoring all `RQ` jobs.
+-   **Visual Status Indicators:** The "Status" column in the main table must use clear visual icons to differentiate states:
+    -   `Completed-Success`: A green checkmark icon.
+    -   `Completed-Partial-Failure`: A yellow warning/caution icon.
+    -   `Failed`: A red error/cross icon.
+-   **Granular Job Details:** When an Admin clicks 'Details' on an import job, the dialog must display the following metadata for immediate insight:
+    -   "Total Rows"
+    -   "Rows Processed"
+    -   "Rows Failed"
 -   **Backend Requirements:** The backend must expose job statuses and provide an endpoint for the "Force Fail" action.
 All critical background jobs must have a `max_retries` limit and a timeout to prevent infinite loops.

 #### **Flow: Admin - Handling In-Use Resources**